meffie/git-gerrit/README.rst

 git-gerrit
 ==========

-**git-gerrit** is command line tool for working with the Gerrit code review system, with an emphasis on the Gerrit legacy numerical identifiers.
+**git-gerrit** is command line tool for the Gerrit code review system, with an emphasis on the Gerrit legacy numerical identifiers.
 The heavy lifting is done with the **pygerrit2** package to access the Gerrit REST API.

 **git-gerrit** is compatible with Python 2 and Python 3.